MollysCaptain/practical-computer-vision/docs/add_shortcut_to_google_drive.md

 from pathlib import Path
 import os
 path = Path("/gdrive/MyDrive/<folder_name>")
-# This should print the content of the folder
+# This should print the filenames inside the folder
 os.listdir(path)
 ```